Elecrow Crowbits STEM learning kit review

 Pricing and availability

 The supplied examples are well thought out and provide a simple way to jump into programming and electronics.
 The kits include everything to start experimenting and are priced reasonably with the most affordable one at $39.90 while the most expensive costs $149.90.
-All kits can be purchased directly from Elecrow.
+Elecrow is currently running an Indiegogo campaign with up to 41% discount available on some perks.

 Design